NeoGeographyToolkit/StereoPipeline/docs/tools/mapproject.rst

     Turn on atmospheric refraction correction for Optical Bar and non-ISIS linescan cameras.
 This option impairs the convergence of bundle adjustment.

+--query-projection
+    Display the computed projection information and quit.

+--no-geoheader-info
+    Do not write information in the geoheader.
+Otherwise mapproject will write the camera model type, the bundle adjustment prefix used, the rotation and translation from the .adjust file, the DEM it mapprojected onto, and the value of the ``--mo`` option.

 --suppress-output
     Suppress output from sub-processes.